Sixties Scoop apology

 Hearing from survivors

-For the past year, we have been working with the Sixties Scoop Indigenous Society of Alberta (SSISA) to help shape how our government can apologize in a way that is meaningful and promotes healing.
+We worked closely with the Sixties Scoop Indigenous Society of Alberta (SSISA) to help shape how our government could offer an apology in a way that is meaningful and promotes healing.

 Survivors, their families and community members were invited to be part of this process so we could gain a deeper understanding of how the Sixties Scoop affected people’s lives.